Google Scholar, DBLP, and more.

 Paper Submission is now open for the 12th edition of EAI ADHOCNETS!
 Check out the Call for Papers.Take a look back at the previous edition of EAI ADHOCNETS here.EAI ADHOCNETS 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
 Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI Compass.

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition:

-All accepted and presented papers will be published by Springer and made available through SpringerLink Digital Library.
+All registered papers will be submitted for publishing by Springer and made available through SpringerLink Digital Library.

 ADHOCNETS proceedings are indexed in leading indexing services, including Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).

 Authors of selected best accepted and presented papers will be invited to submit an extended version to:

 All accepted authors are eligible to submit an extended version in a fast track of:

 The annual International Conference on Ad Hoc Networks (AdHocNets) focuses on ad hoc networking technologies and their applications.
 An ad hoc network is a wireless system, in which mobile or static nodes are connected using wireless links and cooperate to self-organize into a network without the requirement for any infrastructure such as access points or base stations.
 In recent years, ad hoc networks have been attracting increased attention from the research and engineering communities.